-Partner 12: University of California, Berkeley (UCB) Key personnel: Paul Waddell Business type: University Role in project: Participation across tasks in aspects related to adapting the UrbanSim model system to the European context, providing limited training and technical support on the adaptation of the software platform as needed for the project.
+Partner 12: University of California, Berkeley (UCB)

+Key personnel: Paul Waddell

+Business type: University

+Role in project: Participation across tasks in aspects related to adapting the UrbanSim model system to the European context, providing limited training and technical support on the adaptation of the software platform as needed for the project.

 Relevant project experience: The University of California, Berkeley has extensive expertise to provide support to this project.
 Paul Waddell is a Professor in the Department of City and Regional Planning.
 Professor Waddell designed and has led the development of the UrbanSim model system, and coordinated its application in numerous metropolitan regions in North America.
 He has also provided technical support to UrbanSim applications in Europe.

-Paul Waddell is a Professor of City and Regional Planning at UC Berkeley.
-He has extensive expertise in urban economics, land use and transportation planning, and urban simulation.
+fessor of City and Regional Planning at UC Berkeley.
+He has extensive expertise in d use and transportation planning, and urban simulation.

+Further will collaborate e in the project:

 Hana Sevcikova

 Jyl Baldwin

 Patricia Gates